 Dental implants are needed for a variety of reasons, often due to tooth decay or other medical reasons.
-Dental implants may be needed due to missing teeth, diseased teeth, gaps in teeth or supporting a new crown, bridge or denture.
-Before a dental implantation can take place, a bone graft may be needed in some cases where the jawbone isn’t a secure enough base.
+Dental implants may be necessary due to missing teeth, diseased teeth, gaps in teeth, or supporting a new crown, bridge, or denture.
+Before dental implantation can take place, a bone graft may be needed in some cases where the jawbone isn’t a secure enough base.

 What is a bone graft?

 A bone graft is one of many surgical procedures completed by a trained dental professional where a piece of healthy bone is transferred to an area where the bone is either missing, damaged, or not strong enough.

 The bone grafting procedure

 1. The patient will be given an anesthetic to be put into a deep sleep.
 They will be monitored at all times.
 Sometimes the procedure can be completed with the patient under intravenous sedation.

 2. A local anesthetic is used to numb the area where the incision is needed.

 3. A cut is made into the chin, jaw, or another bone area to extract the part that is to be used in the dental implantation.

 4. The dentist may cover the area with a thin tissue substance to keep gum tissue from filling the space as it heals.